almotasim90/DPI/Suricata_Install_and_configure.md

 ## Suricata Installation On Debian 10

 Suricata is a free to use and open source network threat detection engine.
-Before installing Suricata, lets begin woth updating the system and upgrading all packages,then reboot:
+Before installing Suricata, lets begin with updating the system and upgrading all packages,then reboot:

 	$ sudo apt update
 	$ sudo apt upgrade -y